lucasrhode95/tpf/README.md

 ### Getting Started

-> TPF makes it super easy for you to create an app with a setup, a main and a tear-down method.
+> TPF makes it super easy for you to create an app with a setup->run->tear down life cycle.

 Consider a project with the following structure: